 When selling to consumers, you cannot have harsh terms that might act unfairly on the consumer, due to the extensive consumer protection rules that apply to protect consumers.
-This version of our various templates for terms and conditions is only suitable for sales to consumers, and you would want to use our more robust terms that apply to B2B sales if you are selling to businesses.
+This version of our various templates for terms and conditions of sale is only suitable for sales to consumers, and you would want to use our more robust terms that apply to B2B sales if you are selling to businesses.

 For more guidance on what unfair terms mean in relation to dealings with consumers, see http://www3.hants.gov.uk/tradingstandards/tradingstandards-consumer/goodsandservices-consumers/tsguide-unfair-terms.htm.

 If terms are unfair to consumers, then the retailer may not be able to enforce those unfair terms.
 In addition, Trading Standards, the Competition and Markets Authority and other regulators have powers to enforce the law on unfair terms to prevent a retailer from using them.
 There is a risk that your terms might be referred to one of them.
 They may review your terms and ask you to change terms that they feel are unfair to the consumer in the context of your business and how it operates.